paolapersico1/BoloFence/App/README.md

-# Bolo Fence
+# BoloFence
-Bolo Fence is an Android Geofence Application.
+BoloFence is an Android Geofence Application.